-The Lake City Holiday Project (LCHP) is a parternship between human service Providers, donors and the NE Seattle Community.
+The Lake City Holiday Project (LCHP) is a partnership between human service providers, donors and the NE Seattle Community.
 Our purpose is to provide gifts to low-income children during the winter holidays.

 How It Works

 - Human Service Providers identify and enroll families in the program, where they choose from a curated list of 15 possible gift cards.

 - A PDF containing gift card wish lists is given to each sponsor who purchases gifts cards.

 - Cash donations are returned by December 1 and are used to purchase additional gift cards as needed.